MauricioCely/blog/content/es/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Sitio en construcción"
+title = "Modelos de Dispersión"

  # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
  # hero_media = "hero-academic.png"